March 1-3, 2023

 Every discussion round will focus on one subject, including hot (and possibly controversial) scientific topics but also career related questions.
 No matter if you simply want to learn more about a certain topic, share your experiences, or ask for advice, these round table discussions are for you.
 Everyone can join, you do not have to be an expert!

 You will be seated amongst other interested attendees and joined by expert moderators/ invited speakers.
-Discussion groups will be limited to a number of 10 people per table, in order to give everyone the chance to contribute.
+Discussion groups will be limited to a number of 10 people per table (without an audience), in order to give everyone the chance to contribute.
 For one hour you can freely exchange ideas and opinions, and connect to other researchers with common interests.

 Workshops for early career scientists

 How to be visible and proactive without being uncomfortable – Authentic Self-presentation & Communication

 You enjoy the scientific parts of the conference but feel awkward during the coffee breaks?
 Or do you want to work on your self-presentation and communication skills?
 This short workshop will provide you with some tools to increase your self-awareness and to get a conversation started and going.
 You will get some ideas on how to best introduce yourself and your research to others and you can directly apply this during the next coffee break!